 Everything.
 It was incredibly technical, we learnt perfect bench skills, argued what art and design meant and made amazing things.

-Did anything surprise you about your course or The Cass?
+Did anything surprise you about your course or the School?

 Just how good it was.
 And the tutors were incredibly generous in sharing their knowledge.